-'We sat next to each other 300 days a year for fifteen years': Rob Burrow and Kevin Sinfield
+'We sat next to each other 300 days a year for fifteen years': Rob Burrow and Kevin Sinfield's remarkable friendship

 Rob Burrow became a sporting star against the odds, developing into one of the greatest rugby league players of all time and playing for his beloved Leeds Rhinos for seventeen years.
-In 2017, Rob ended his celebrated career on a high with an astonishing eight Grand Final wins under his belt, but just two years later he was diagnosed with motor neurone disease and given just two years to live.
-Since then, Rob has gone on to beat the odds once again, but this time off the pitch.
-What's more, he's become a beacon of hope, inspiring many with his trademark positivity in the face of immense adversity.
+In 2017, Rob ended his celebrated career on a high with an astonishing eight Grand Final wins under his belt, but two years later he was diagnosed with motor neurone disease and given just two years to live.
+He went on to beat the odds again, this time off the pitch, becoming a beacon of hope, inspiring many with his trademark positivity in the face of immense adversity.
+Rob died in June this year, at the age of 41.

 Kevin Sinfield is one of the most successful players in Super League history, playing his entire career at Leeds Rhinos, where he and Rob became close friends.
 He is now the defence coach for the England national rugby union team and a prominent fundraiser for charities associated with motor neurone disease.
 Kevin has run seven marathons in seven days, 101 miles in 24 hours, and seven ultramarathons in seven days, raising millions of pounds.

-Here, Kevin discusses the two men's friendship, celebrated in their new book, With You Every Step, and we revisit our 2022 interview with Rob on how his approach to illness – using positive thinking and living by his own research – has helped him and his family face the future with extraordinary optimism.
+Rob and Kevin worked together on two books: With You Every Step and Try.
+Here, we revisit our 2023 interview with Kevin, reflecting on their friendship, the inspiration behind the books, and our 2022 interview with Rob on how his approach to illness – using positive thinking and living by his own research – helped him and his family face the future with extraordinary optimism.

 Q&A with Kevin Sinfield